 In terms of URLLC:

 - Study will not focus on high availability as in node, hardware/software, transport link availability, and instead the focus should be on coverage, mobility, radio link features etc. related to providing low latency and/or high reliability.

+- For URLLC services where the deployment/operation scenario does not involve cell changes, enhancements should target a reliability requirement of 1-10-5 with a user plane latency of 1 msec.

+- For URLLC services where the deployment/operation scenario involve cell changes, enhancements should target a reliability requirement of 1-10-5 with the lowest possible user plane latency that is closest to 1 msec but not to exceed 10 msec.

 <…>

 ------ End Text Proposal for TR 38.804 ------